26 and uninsured? 6 steps to your first health insurance plan

-And at 26, you’re required to have … health insurance?
+And at 26, you need to get your own health insurance?

-Many millennials still covered under their parents’ health insurance may be in for a rude awakening to realize that they’ll officially be kicked off once they reach 26 years old.
+People still covered under their parents’ health insurance will be kicked off once they reach 26 years old.

-Parents were previously allowed to keep their children on the family health insurance plan until age 19 before the Affordable Care Act was introduced in 2009, raising it to 26.
-If your 26th birthday is approaching, it might seem a bit weird that you’re effectively being aged out of something so young, but moreover, you’re now placed in the unenviable position of shopping for your own health insurance.
+Parents were previously allowed to keep their children on their health insurance plan until age 19 until the Affordable Care Act was passed in 2010, raising it to 26.
+If your 26th birthday is approaching, you’re now placed in the position of shopping for your own health insurance.

-Navigating the landscape of plans, policies and premiums on your own may seem daunting -- even intimidating, considering that it’s unlawful to go without health insurance.
+Navigating the landscape of plans, policies and premiums on your own may seem daunting.
 But going without coverage doesn’t have to be the outcome.
-Knowing what your options are -- and how to narrow them down -- can help direct you to the right plan that covers your needs without breaking the bank.
+Knowing what your options are — and how to narrow them down — can help direct you to a plan that covers your needs without breaking the bank.

-Studies show that young adults between the ages of 18 to 34 are uninsured at almost double the rate of adults; other estimates reveal that this general age group comprises 13 million Americans living without health insurance.
+Studies show that young adults between the ages of 18 to 34 are uninsured at almost double the rate of adults.
+Of this age group, nearly 13 million live without health insurance, according to Census data.

 Regardless of age, going without insurance to save some money may seem like a possibility.
 We’re here to tell you that before shopping around, you should never go without some sort of health insurance coverage.

-Open enrollment under the Obamacare Health Insurance Marketplace is from Nov.
-1 until Jan.
-31, 2017.
-To ensure you start coverage on a new plan by the New Year, you’ll need to enroll by Dec.
-15. Open enrollment rules vary from state to state, so make sure you take advantage of the various options available to you.
+Open enrollment for the federal Health Insurance Marketplace is from Nov.
+1 until Dec.
+15, 2019.
+Open enrollment rules vary from state to state, so make sure you take advantage of the various options available to you.